matthigger/snip_copy/README.md

 ## Notes:

-- a copy is made for each item which appears in a comma separated list after any `snip-start` command in the entire document
+- a copy is made for each item which appears in a comma separated list after any `snip` command in the entire document
 - snip commands are removed in all copies created
 - Each snip command line contains `#!`, which comments out the line, so it may live unobtrusively in python code.
 You can modify this string to produce similar behavior in another programming language: